Positive Power of Words

 3 Tips for Positively Changing Yourself through Your Words:

 Tip #1 Recognize

 You can't change what you do not know.
-To start write down all the negative words, beliefs and statements that you utter a lot about you over a four day period.
-Number each one.
+To start your positive change write down all the negative words, beliefs and statements that you utter a lot about yourself over a four day period.

-Next to each word belief or statement note the feeling you had during the situation in which you them (Example: "I am stupid".
-Note: I felt embarrassed.
+Next, to each word, belief or statement note the feeling you have during the situation in which you uttered each word, belief or statement (Example: "I am stupid".
+Note: I felt embarrassed).

-Then the situation: I did not want the person I was talking with to feel less than, I did not want to appear self centered, I did not like me then).
+Then write the description of the situation: I did not want the person I was talking with to feel less than, I did not want to appear self-centered, I did not like me then).

 Tip #2 Re-structure

-Once your list is completed then on another piece of paper write a positive word, belief and statement to each negative word, belief and statement on your first list.
+Once your list is completed then on another piece of paper, write a positive word, belief, and statement to each negative word, belief, and statement on your first list.
 Then assign a new emotion you would like attached to each new negative word, belief or statement.
-Imagine and write down in what situation you would use the new word, belief and statement.
-Lastly visualize and feel yourself using you them.
+Imagine and write down in what situation you would use the new word, belief, and statement.
+Lastly, visualize and feel yourself using you them in your mind.

 Tip #3 Rehearse

-In order for your to integrate your new positive words, beliefs and statements and make them become a part of you, you have to rehearse them over and over again.
-Rehearse is simply consciously practicing.
-To integrate these positive words, beliefs and statements into your daily language you will have to be focused and mindful of what comes out of your mouth.
-Initially it will take persistent conscious effort to “catch the old negative habitual descriptive words, beliefs and statements along with the old feelings associated with each" and put them into the right context and situation.
+Rehearsing is simply a process of consciously practicing.
+Then integrate these positive words, beliefs, and statements as well as associated emotions into your daily language and situations.
+You will have to be focused and mindful of what comes out of your mouth for about 30 days to form a new habit of talking.
+Initially, it will take persistent consciousness and effort to “catch all the old negative habitual descriptive words, beliefs and statements along with the old feelings associated with each" and put them into the right context and situation.
 The effort will be well worth it.
-With consistency, discipline and time you will transform your self into an new person.
+With consistency, discipline and time you will change yourself into a new identity.